ericbn/vim-relativize/README.md

 ## Configuration

+Add one of the following to your `.vimrc` depending on the initial look you want:

+- Relative line numbers when you need them (recommended)

+      set relativenumber

+- Absolute line numbers all the time

+      set number

+- No numbers at all

+  (nothing)

-If you temporarily only want to have the absolute numbers, you can disable/enable relative line numbers with `:RelativizeToggle`.
+You can enable/disable relative line numbers with `:RelativizeToggle`.
 To map a key (e.g. <kbd>F2</kbd>) to this command, add the following to your `.vimrc`:

     nnoremap <silent> <F2> :RelativizeToggle<CR>

-To start with relative line numbers disabled, add this to your `.vimrc`:
+To map a key (e.g. <kbd>F3</kbd>) to switch the numbers from appearing or not at all, add this to your `.vimrc`:

-    let g:relativize_enabled=0
+    nnoremap <silent> <F3> :exec "set" g:relativize_enabled ? "relativenumber!" : "number!"<CR>

 ## Why another 'relativenumber' plugin?

-This is a no-nonsense plugin with only 32 lines of code.
+This is a no-nonsense plugin with only 31 lines of code.
 I believe this is how a plugin for such a simple feature should be.

 If you want a plugin with more configuration options, try [numbertoggle](https://github.com/jeffkreeftmeijer/vim-numbertoggle), [numbers.vim](https://github.com/myusuf3/numbers.vim),  [vim-relativity](https://github.com/kennykaye/vim-relativity), [vim-autonumber](https://github.com/foriequal0/vim-autonumber), [RelativeNumberCurrentWindow](https://github.com/vim-scripts/RelativeNumberCurrentWindow) or [smartnumber.vim](https://github.com/mopp/smartnumber.vim).